katiem0/gh-seva/README.md

 Organization level variables can be created from a `csv` file using `--from-file` following the format outlined in [`gh seva variables`](#variables).

-* If specifying a Source Organization (`--source-organization`) to retrieve secrets and create under a new Org, the `--source-token` is required.
+* If specifying a Source Organization (`--source-organization`) to retrieve variables and create under a new Org, the `--source-token` is required.

 ```sh
 $ gh seva variables create -h